-These Procedures must be endorsed by the Chief Financial Officer and approved by the Utilities Commission.
+These Procedures must be endorsed by the Chief Financial Officer and approved by the Utilities Commission (for the purpose of compliance with the Northern Territory Electricity Ring-fencing Code requirements)2.

 These Procedures become effective after approval by the Commission and notification on the Commission's website.
 Each revision to these Procedures will bear the effective date and a version number.